cysmith/neural-style-tf/README.md

 </p>

 ### Style Interpolation
-When using multiple style images, the degree of blending between the images can be controlled.
+When using multiple style images, the degree to which they are blended can be controlled.
 <p align="center">
 <img src="image_input/taj_mahal.jpg" height="178px">
 <img src="examples/style_interpolation/taj_mahal_scream_2_starry_8.png" height="178px">